VirgileF/ml_tp1_feature_engineering/README.md

 # ml_tp1_feature_engineering
-Introduction to feature engineering and PCA for supervised and unsupervised learning problems
+In-class guided work on Non-Supervised Learning.
+The pedagogic purpose was to show a basic example of feature engineering (normalization and PCA) and clustering (agglomerative clustering and k-means).
+The provided data set is gathers French cities and their average temperatures per month.

 The results are listed in the following notebooks:
 - part1_pca.ipynb